simaoneves/chess_openings/README.md

 - Write documentation
 - Wrap everything up in a Ruby gem
 - Get opening from FEN (maybe?)
-- Raise error if no opening found (search all with moves)
 - Make CLI to parse openings from website

 ## Features: